-- · No warnings or chances given. - Student will place their phone in a pouch provided by the teacher. - The pouch is locked and retained by the student. - Entry made on SENTRAL by the teacher that includes the pouch number. - Student takes their phone pouch to D Block Office finance window at the end of the day to unlock.
+- No warnings or chances given. - Student will place their phone in a pouch provided by the teacher. - The pouch is locked and retained by the student. - Entry made on SENTRAL by the teacher that includes the pouch number. - Student takes their phone pouch to D Block Office finance window at the end of the day to unlock.
 Do not dismiss students early to do this. - D Block SASS records the name of students as they return pouches.

+First Infringement:

+The following day

+- G Block calls parent / carer (or texts if no answer) - This communication is documented on the original Sentral entry.

+Second Infringement:

-First Infringement: Second Infringement: Subsequent Infringements: The following day G Block calls parent / carer (or texts if no answer).
-This communication is documented on the original Sentral entry.
-The following day G Block identifies students with two infringements.
-G Block create a bulk formal caution entry (misuse of technology), prints Formal Caution of Suspension letters and sends them to DPs.
-DPs interview students, call carer/parents and issue letters.
-The following day G Block identifies students with three or more infringements.
-List is sent to DPs for referral to the Principal.
-Potential suspension from school.
+The following day

+- G Block identifies students with two infringements. - G Block create a bulk formal caution entry (misuse of technology), prints Formal Caution of Suspension letters and sends them to DPs. - DPs interview students, call carer/parents and issue letters.